Applications are to be submitted through AAPI online. The application must include the following:

 • Three letters of recommendation from at least one professor and at least one supervisor well acquainted with your clinical work.

 We generally review application packages in the months of November and December and invite candidates for a group orientation and an interview in January.
 We follow the rules of the Association of Psychology Postdoctoral and Internship Centers (APPIC) including the “match” procedure.
-Applicants that are interviewed, and want to rank our site, must register for the Match using the online registration system on the Match web site at .
+Applicants that are interviewed, and want to rank our site, must register for the Match using their online registration system.
 We abide by the APPIC policy that no person at this training facility will solicit, accept, or use any ranking-related information from any intern applicant.
 Our program code number for the ADULT TRACK is 145811.
 Our program code for the CHILD AND ADOLESCENT TRACK is 145812.
 From among many highly qualified applicants, we hope to select those who are the best match for our setting and can contribute diverse qualities to balance the internship class.
-If you have specific questions regarding the application procedure or the program, please call Dr. Jessica Pearson 718-334-3913.
+If you have specific questions regarding the application procedure or the program, please call Dr. David Block 718-334-3913.

-Please note that all employment offers are contingent upon successful completion of the pre-employment process.
+Please note that all employment offers are contingent upon successful completion of the pre-employment process, including receipt of the initial COVID-19 Vaccine series.
 Mount Sinai considers interns to be employees, which means that they have the same expectations for interns as any other employee.
-To complete the pre-employment process several steps must be taken beyond those outlined in Human Resources Policy #2.07, “Selection and Placement, Pre-Employment Drug Testing, Pre-Placement Health Assessment EHS-D4.0, and Pre-Employment Background Investigation.
+To complete the pre-employment process, several steps must be taken beyond those outlined in Human Resources Policy #2.07, “Selection and Placement, Pre-Employment Drug Testing, Pre-Placement Health Assessment EHS-D4.0, and Pre-Employment Background Investigation.